 Minigrenade Adaptation: Minigrenade adaptation allows for a Grenade Launcher or GMG to fire minigrenades instead of standard grenades.
-This does not impact their range or fire rate, but increases the ammunition in their magazines by 40 percent.
+This does not impact their range or fire rate, but increases their ammunition capacity by 40 percent.
 [Moderate]

 New Seeker Types

 Listed costs are for ten grenades/missiles.